Driving the legendary Route 40 in Argentina: Road Trip Guide

-Ruta Nacional 40 is a route in western Argentina, stretching from Cabo Virgenes in Santa Cruz Province in the south to La Quiaca in Jujuy Province in the north, with a length of 5,000 km (3,107 mi), running parallel to the Andes mountains.
-Argentina’s Ruta 40 is one of the longest and most spectacular highways in the world.
+Route 40 is the name of a very scenic drive in western Argentina, stretching from Santa Cruz Province in the south to Jujuy Province in the north.
+It’s one of the longest and most spectacular highways in the world.

 Is Route 40 in Argentina paved?

 The road, called Ruta Nacional 40, RN 40, Ruta 40 or simply La Cuarenta, is paved most of its length, except in the south, where it passes through sparsely populated regions and may be stretches of more than two hundred kilometers completely empty except for the road itself.

 Route 40 is the longest route in Argentina and one of the largest in the world.
 It’s 5,000 km (3,107 mi) long and crosses the provinces of Santa Cruz, Chubut, Río Negro, Neuquen, Mendoza, San Juan, La Rioja, Catamarca, Tucumán, Salta and Jujuy.
 From its southernmost point at Punta Loyola (in Santa Cruz Province), Ruta 40 meanders through the remote plains of Patagonia, winding northwards and flanked to the west by the magnificent peaks of the Andes.
 It passes by pristine lakes and bustling cities before reaching its highest point at Abra del Acay and finally reaches its end in the border town of La Quiaca (in Jujuy Province) on the border between Argentina and Bolivia.